 3. Historical Context

-Portrayed by some travelers and foreign residents as a mixture of abject misery, extreme religious devotion and baroque opulence and extravagance, the old Lisbon became a mythical city for 18th century Europeans while for the Portuguese it has remained so until today.
+Portrayed by some travellers and foreign residents as a mixture of misery, extreme religious devotion and baroque extravagance, the old Lisbon became a mythical city for eighteenth-century Europeans while for the Portuguese it has remained so until today.

 4. Methodology and potentialities